-Five-year old Amber Athwal suffered brain damage after having dental surgery to extract some of her teeth.
+Five-year old Amber Athwal suffered brain damage after having dental surgery and receiving dental anesthesia to extract some of her teeth.
 For our earlier post, which provides a summary of the lawsuit , “Capnography Monitoring of Five-Year Old Amber Athwal May Have Prevented Her Brain Damage,” please click here.

 Dr. William Mather Tribunal Hearing

 CBC News reports that Dr. William Mather, the dentist who performed the dental procedure which resulted in “permanent brain damage because of oxygen deprivation”, faces five counts of unprofessional conduct, and has pleaded guilty to three of the charges.
 Dr. Mather recently retired from dental practice.

 Dr. Mather’s colleague, Dr. Darren Fee recently testified at the tribunal hearing investigating the Amber case:

 During his testimony, Fee told the hearing he was urgently summoned to help that day by Mather’s dental assistant.

 He rushed from his own office just down the hall.